-Washing machine scion Fritz Maytag in San Francisco had owned the venerable Anchor Brewery (founded 1899) since the mid-60s and was well underway to restore the integrity of its Anchor Steam Beer.
-Anchor’s now-famous Liberty Ale and Anchor Porter, important in the early history of craft beer, were still to be devised by savvy and influential Maytag.
+Washing machine scion Fritz Maytag in San Francisco had owned the venerable Anchor Brewery (founded 1899) since the mid-1960s and was well underway to restore the integrity of its Anchor Steam Beer.
+Anchor’s Liberty Ale and Anchor Porter, important, influential beers in the early craft history, were designed later in the 70s by the savvy, prophetic Maytag.

-And so what was the beer scene like in 1971 New York?
-Despite post-war brewery consolidation and considerable levelling of the beer palate, there were still active breweries, and lots of imports available, in or around New York.
+But what was the beer scene like in New York in 1971?
+Despite post-war industry consolidation and considerable levelling of the palate there were still breweries in or around New York, and lots of imports in the stores.

-With consumerism in full march for decades attention was turning to wine, and slowly to beer, as subjects of public gastronomic interest.
-This was novel due to formerly dominant Prohibition attitudes and the strictures of the Protestant ethic.
+With consumerism in full march for decades attention was turning to wine, and slowly beer, as suitable subjects of gastronomic attention.
+The change, which started in small influential circles (wine groups, culinary societies), took time due to long-lasting Prohibition attitudes shaped by the 19th century Protestant ethic.
 Growing popular interest in wine and beer, increased travel, and a loosening of social attitudes finally caused a larger revolution in how beer and wine were viewed, commencing in the late 1960s.

 New York tended to be open-minded in such matters anyway.
 The history of speakeasies during Prohibition is testament to that alone.
 And before Volstead the New York press regularly covered matters of interest to the beer drinker, as I’ve covered here earlier.
 And so this tradition broadened after Prohibition and especially after WW II.